nordic-institute/X-Road-development/WORKFLOW.md

 ## 1	General

-1.1	This document establishes workflow policy for the development of X-Road software.
+1.1	This document establishes workflow policy for the development of the X-Road core.
 Workflow Policy strives to serve as a handbook for all practical aspects of the development.

 1.2	Workflow is understood as systematic arrangement of work, a complex of